cheretbe/notes/docker.md

 Possible strategies for Molecule test
 * Keep using `geerlingguy/docker-ubuntu1804-ansible` etc. (easiest, but takes time to update packages)
 * Rebuild geerlingguy's containers and publish them independently (most logical, but also most work to be done)
-    * Will need some kind of automation (in a separate KVM VM, using a scheduled task on AWX)
+    * Will need some kind of automation (in a separate KVM VM, using a scheduled task on AWX.
+Or creating temporary KVM VM with vagrant?)
 * Use custom Dockerfile
     * At first glance seems the least appealing.
 But actually it could be a good compromize.
 Use `geerlingguy/docker-ubuntu1804-ansible`, just adding `apt update`.
 This needs to be done only once for testing session, then Docker will use local cached image.